auth0/docs/articles/extensions/account-link.md

 ### Changing the Client Name

-We recommend changing the default client used for the extension to something descriptive and easy to read for your customers, like `Account Linking`, since it will appear on the **Hosted Login Page** when they authenticate their primary account.
+We recommend changing the name of the default client used for the extension to something descriptive and easy to read for your customers, like `Account Linking`, since it will appear on the **Login Page** when they authenticate their primary account.

-### Updating the Hosted Login Page
+### Updating the Login Page

-By default, Auth0's **Hosted Login Page** allows a user to sign up as one may expect.
-However, when the account linking asks you to authenticate your primary account in order to link it with the new account, providing a sign up option is confusing for users and could leave them in an unexpected state.
+By default, Auth0's [universal login](/hosted-pages/login) allows a user to both login and sign up as one may expect.
+However, when the account linking asks you to authenticate your primary account in order to link it with the new account, providing a sign up option can be confusing for users.

 To prevent this, we send over a query parameter to let the **Hosted Login Page** know that it should hide the **Sign Up** option.
-In order for this query parameter to take effect, however, we must first customize the **Hosted Login Page**.
+In order for this query parameter to take effect, however, we must first customize the **Login Page**.

-First go to your dashboard and click on **Hosted Pages**.
+First go to your [Dashboard](${manage_url}) and click on **Hosted Pages**.
 It should open to the **Login Page** by default.

 If it is not already enabled, toggle the **Customize Login Page** to enable the custom editor below.
 In the editor we're going to add a new line to the Lock config.